Focus on the development of modern electronic products and systems

 - Experiment with our range of control applications – from helicopter development kits to walking robots

-- Put learning into practice by doing a paid work placement, either in the UK or overseas after either the second or third of the course
+- Put learning into practice by doing a paid work placement, either in the UK or overseas after the second

 What opportunities might it lead to?

 This course is accredited by the Institution of Engineering and Technology (IET).
 It fulfils the educational criteria required to gain Incorporated Engineer status (IEng), and it will support progression to Chartered Engineer status (CEng) with further study and experience.
 This course also meets the UK Standard for Professional Engineering Competence (UK-SPEC) which is set by the Engineering Council, putting you in an excellent position to start a career as a professional engineer.

 Here are some routes our graduates have pursued:

 - project management